JasperBraun/SDRAP/README.md

 SDRAP was written on a **CentOS 6.7** machine with **PHP 5.3.3**, **MySQL 5.6.31** and **Apache 2.2.15**.
 SDRAP makes use of the Basic Local Alignment Search Tool (BLAST).
-In particular, the pipeline was tested using the **blastn** command of the BLAST+ software suite at version **2.2.31**.
+In particular, the procedure was tested using the **blastn** command of the BLAST+ software suite at version **2.2.31**.
 Backwards Compatibility with other versions of these softwares cannot be guaranteed, so older and newer versions of these softwares may cause unexpected behaviors.